Safeguarding and Vulnerable Adults Policy

 All fields should be completed and where information is non-applicable, ‘unknown’ or ‘unavailable’ must be clearly noted.

-The person filling in the form is responsible for the contents and ensuring it is emailed securely to safeguarding@braininhand.co.uk.
+The person filling in the form is responsible for the content.

-Contacting an external agency: The decision whether to make a referral to an external agency will be based on the information provided in the Incident form and following review by the DSO and SLT if appropriate.
-Any other issues Brain in Hand Ltd is aware of in relation to the child or adults at risk should be considered, and any risks associated with not acting should be assessed and documented.
+The decision whether to make a referral to an external agency will be based on the information provided in the Incident form and following review by the DSO and Head of Customer Support if appropriate.
+Any other issues Brain in Hand Ltd is aware of in relation to the child or adults at risk should be taken into account, and any risks associated with not taking action should be assessed and documented.

 The referral to the appropriate services will be made by the DSO or a member of the Safeguarding Team under the guidance of the DSO or the Deputising DSO.

-If appropriate, after discussing with a member of SLT and taking advice from the NSPCC helpline, it is the responsibility of the DSO to decide whether the parents/carers of the child or adults at risk should be informed of the report, if they have not already been made aware of this.
+If appropriate, after discussing with the Head of Customer Support and taking advice from the NSPCC helpline, it is the responsibility of the DSO to decide whether the parents/carers of the child or adults at risk should be informed of the report, if they have not already been made aware of this.

 If the child or adults at risk has a known contact with an external agency, they must be informed of Brain in Hand Ltd.'s concerns.